-Have you ever been told that PCOS and Thyroid together have no cure -- and you have to gulp large pills throughout your life?
-While many people assume that PCOS and hypothyroidism is incurable-- functional medicine seems like the light at the end of the tunnel.
+Have you ever been told that conditions like polycystic ovarian syndrome (PCOS) and thyroid have no cure?
+A common myth is that you have to just take tablets for the rest of your life.
+However, functional medicine seems like the light at the end of the tunnel.

-Polycystic ovarian syndrome-- commonly known as PCOS-- and thyroid disorders are the most common endocrine disorders seen in women.
-But, most PCOS patients develop hypothyroidism and show symptoms that are mutual to both diseases.
-But does that mean they are interlinked?
+PCOS and hypothyroidism are the most common endocrine disorders seen in Indian women.
+Most PCOS patients develop hypothyroidism and show symptoms that are common to both diseases.
+Why does this happen?

-This article will help you understand the relationship between PCOS and thyroid and cure them with functional medicine.
+This blog will help you understand the relationship between both disorders and PCOS and hypothyroidism treatment with functional medicine.

 The characteristic symptoms of PCOS are: